ansible/azure-aap-deployment-driver/test/ui/cypress/CYPRESS.md

    You may need to create a virtualenv and install the needed packages from ui/requirements.txt if you don't already have them.

     ```shell
+    # Create a python venv to install dependencies within an venv.
+    # You can skip it if you want to install dependencies at the OS level.
     cd <repo>/test/ui
     python -m venv venv
     source venv/bin/activate